Lufthansa flight diverted after turbulence, 7 hospitalized – KION546

 The Airbus A330 reported severe turbulence at an altitude of 37,000 feet (about 11,300 meters) while flying over Tennessee, the Federal Aviation Administration said in a statement.
 The agency is investigating.

-Passenger Susan Zimmerman, 34, of Austin, Texas, said one of the pilots told the cabin that the plane had fallen about 1,000 feet (about 305 meters) during the episode, which came on suddenly.
+Passenger Susan Zimmerman, 34, of Austin, Texas, said one of the pilots told the cabin that the plane had fallen about 1,000 feet (about 305 meters) during the sudden turbulence.

 “It felt like the bottom just dropped out from underneath,” she said in a phone interview.
 “Everything was floating up.
 For a moment, you are weightless.”

-The brief but severe turbulence occurred about 90 minutes after takeoff and led to the unscheduled landing as a precaution, Lufthansa said in a statement.
-After landing, the affected passengers received medical attention and Lufthansa ground staff were working to rebook passengers, the airline said.
+The brief but severe clear-air turbulence about 90 minutes after takeoff led to the unscheduled landing as a precaution, Lufthansa said in a statement.
+The passengers received medical attention and Lufthansa ground staff were working to rebook travelers, the airline said.
+There were 172 passengers.

 “The safety and well-being of passengers and crew members is Lufthansa’s top priority at all times,” the statement said.

-Turbulence continues to be a major cause of accidents and injuries during flight, according to a 2021 NTSB report.
+Turbulence continues to be a major cause of accidents and injuries during flight, according to a 2021 National Transportation Safety Board report.
 Turbulence accounted for 37.6% of all accidents on larger commercial airlines between 2009 and 2018.

 Storms moved across areas of Tennessee on Wednesday night, creating strong winds in the upper atmosphere, said Scott Unger, a senior forecaster with the National Weather Service in Nashville.

-The turbulence occurred during the middle of meal service and passengers and crew were moving throughout the cabin, said Zimmerman, who is five months pregnant.
+The turbulence hit during the middle of meal service as passengers and crew were moving throughout the cabin, said Zimmerman, who is five months pregnant.
 She said she still had her seatbelt on and that neither she nor her baby were injured.

 “I’m pretty sure she slept through it,” she said.
 “She’s surrounded in amniotic fluid.”